kinnay/AEA/README.md

 * A Python library to work with AEA files in code.
 * Documentation that describes the AEA file format.

-Currently, only partial documentation of the file format is available.

 ### Documentation
 * [The AEA file format](https://github.com/kinnay/AEA/blob/main/FORMAT.md)